gvwilson/thirdbit/fiction/in-heck/index.md

 She stopped mid-sentence and sniffed the air.
 "Makers' names,"
 she cursed.
-"If it ain't one thing."
+"If it ain't one thing it's another."

 The acrid tang of smoke tickled Gumption's nose.
-The bot that had just crashed had set the dry brush alight!
+The crashed bots had set the dry brush alight.
 "The water tank!"
 Gumption pointed at the wagon.
-"I'll see if there's a bucket!"

 "You stay right where you are!"
-Meribeth snapped.
+Meribeth snapped,
+grabbing the back of his overalls and hauling him back.
 "If we're still here in five minutes we can worry about the fire then."